Who we are

 Peter serves on the Audit and Risk Committee and the Safety & Sustainability Committee.
-He is currently Chair of Arvida Group Limited.
-Past directorships include Farmlands Co-operative Society Limited, the Colonial Motor Company Limited, and Westpac Banking Corporation.
+Past directorships include Chair of Arvida Group Limited, Farmlands Co-operative Society Limited, the Colonial Motor Company Limited, and Westpac Banking Corporation.

 Independent Director, CNZM, BCom, FCA (CAANZ), FINSTD

 Jan Dawson joined the Meridian Board in November 2012.
 Jan is Chair of the People and Remuneration Committee and serves on the Audit and Risk Committee.